engr101staff/engr101matlab/_sources/algorithms/main.rst

      + Correct!
 In the worst case scenario, we’ll have to look at every single rover before we find the rover that we’re looking for.

-|

 .. mchoice:: ch21_01_ex_time_complexity_03

-   **On average** how many rovers will we have to look at before we find the rover we are looking for?
+   **On average**, how many rovers will we have to look at before we find the rover we are looking for?

    - 1 rover